 At the 66th Annual NCS Reuben Awards, held in Las Vegas in May, 2012, Tom received arguably cartooning”s highest honor: The Reuben for “Outstanding Cartoonist of the Year”.
 Tom would insert yet another self-deprecating joke here, but this is too great an honor to do that . . .
 Tom feels it would be a disservice to previous winners like Milton Caniff, Al Capp, Charles Schulz, Bill Watterson, Garry Trudeau, Mort Drucker, Will Eisner, Jack Davis and over fifty other cartooning legends he is quite sure his name does not belong with.
 Tom will just have to count on his continuing to write in the third person to provide a humorous touch to this paragraph.

-Tom works in a studio in his home in Burnsville, Minnesota, where he lives with his afore mentioned beautiful wife Anna and daughter Elizabeth, daughters Victoria and Gabrielle, and son Thomas, who all take after their mother, thank god.
+Tom works in a studio in his home in Burnsville, Minnesota, where he lives with his afore mentioned beautiful wife Anna and daughter Elizabeth.
+Daughters Victoria and Gabrielle, and son Thomas have all grown up and are out in the real world.
+All the kids take after their mother, thank god.
 Tom loves all things “Batman” and is a self-proclaimed comic book geek.
 He is also an amateur bodybuilder, partly for the exercise but mostly because “cartoonists, Batman fans and comic book geeks get beat up a lot” and large biceps are a good deterrent for that.
 Plus he has several daughters and enjoys intimidating their potential boyfriends.
 He is also a fan of baseball and the Minnesota Twins, unless they “suck” in which case he’s still a fan but complains a lot.

 You now know everything you didn’t want or need to know about Tom.
 Tom asks that you do not use this knowledge for evil.
 Tom thanks you.